RedaElmar/Esinsta/README.md

-## BuddiesGram, a Social Network from Coding Cafe
+## Esinsta, a Social Network "Instagram" clone using flutter